 Poogan’s Porch (on this list) has outdoor seating, as do many of Charleston’s other historic eateries.
 In fact, we’re known for our courtyard cafes and Charleston rooftop bars and restaurants!

 Old Exchange and Provost Dungeon

-Nothing says Halloween like visiting a haunted dungeon.
-The Provost Dungeon once held American soldiers during the Revolutionary War.
+Nothing says Halloween in Charleston like visiting a haunted dungeon.
+The Provost Dungeon in Downtown Charleston once held American soldiers during the Revolutionary War.
 Yet before the war, the land was once home to a jail that housed pirates, including Stede Bonnet (and possibly even Blackbeard).